 - Middle school after-school and evening activities.

-- School-age Care (SAC) will be canceled when there is a snow-related school cancellation; SAC will be held at predetermined locations if there is a temperature-related school cancellation.
+- School-age Care (SAC) will be canceled when there is a snow-related school cancellation; SAC will be held at predetermined locations if there is a school cancellation for cold weather (only for families enrolled in SAC).

-- Decisions about whether to hold evening high school and evening Community Education activities are made by mid-afternoon and communicated on the district website and information line by 3 p.m.
+- Decisions about whether to hold high school and Community Education evening activities are made by mid-afternoon and communicated on the district website, social media and information line by 3 p.m.

 If the start of school is delayed

-If the start of school is delayed, all school buses, except Early Childhood Special Education (ECSE) buses, operate on a normal but delayed schedule and the following activities are canceled:
+If the start of school is delayed, all school buses, except ECSE buses, operate on a normal but delayed schedule and the following activities are canceled:

 - Morning and afternoon Connections Preschool classes;